cuinjune/mongo-synth/README.md

 I created a music synthesizer application which users can load, save, or delete presets that are stored in the MongoDB database.

-Here's the [Live Demo on Glitch](https://cuinjune-mongo-synth.glitch.me/) (Try in Chrome, it doesn't seem to work in Safari for some reason)
+Here's the [Live Demo on Glitch](https://cuinjune-mongo-synth.glitch.me/) (Try in Chrome, it doesn't seem to work in Safari)

 And here you can find the [List of Mongo Synth APIs](API.md)